 If you wipe a hot box with a paper towel, then wipe a cold box, you may contaminate the search area.
 If you throw your hot paper towel or gloves away in a garbage and that room is later used in a search, the odor will be detectable and some dogs will false alert there.
-All gloves and hot garbage needs to go into a designated scent storage area e.g. in the laundry room for this weekend’s trial.
+All gloves and hot garbage needs to go into the designated odor room e.g. in the laundry room for this weekend’s trial.

 All competitors should have cold hands.
 Do not bring odor to the trial venue.
 Please do not touch any item in the search area, or drop food, or you contaminate the search area, making it more difficult for subsequent teams.
 (Note that dogs are allowed/expected to touch objects in the search area.)

 When your turn to search approaches, please help yourself and search the labelled warm up boxes (outside the building).
 Be aware that if your dog retrieves the hide and/or destroys the box or you touch inside the box, and you touch the hide, you have hot hands for the duration of the event.
 Anything you touch after that will be contaminated with odor.
 If the box needs to be fixed, let the hide official know so they can correct the problem.

-The host club’s trial organizer is responsible for bringing a labelled box containing all of the club’s nosework supplies, including cold distractions and markers to delineate search areas.
+The host club’s trial organizer is responsible for bringing cold distractions and markers to delineate search areas.
 Cold supplies should include: